TahlaTo109/TahlaTo109/README.md

-- 👋 Hi, I’m @TahlaTo109
+- New to programming
+- Currently learning CSS
-- 👀 I’m interested in learning how to be a software developer
+- Hoping to gain the skills needed to become a front-end developer
-- 🌱 I’m currently learning CSS
-- 😄 Pronouns: She/Her

 <!---
 TahlaTo109/TahlaTo109 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.